Martin boundaries and asymptotic behavior of branching random walks: Preliminaries

-In particular if there is global persistence in $U$ for the process with an offspring law $\nu_1$ with mean $m_1$, then there is global persistence for any process with offspring law $\nu_2$ with mean $m_2 \ge m_1$. \end{Proposition}
+In particular if there is global persistence in $U$, starting from $x$, for the process with an offspring law $\nu_1$ with mean $\bar\nu_1$, then there is global persistence in $U$, starting from $x$, for any process with offspring law $\nu_2$ with mean $\bar\nu_2 \ge \bar\nu_1$. \end{Proposition}